-Our board of directors is currently comprised of ten members.
+Our board of directors is currently comprised of 12 members.
+Two of our directors, David Aronoff and Stacy Feld, will resign from our board of directors prior to the effectiveness of the registration statement relating to this offering of which this prospectus forms a part.
 The members of our board of directors were elected in compliance with the provisions of the voting agreement among us and our major stockholders.
 The voting agreement will terminate upon the closing of this offering, and we will have no further contractual obligations regarding the election of our directors.

 See "Certain Relationships and Related Person Transactions."
-Our directors hold office until their successors have been elected and qualified or until their earlier death, resignation or removal.
+Our directors hold office until their successors have been elected and qualified or until their earlier death, resignation or removal

 Our restated certificate of incorporation and amended and restated bylaws that will become effective upon the closing of this offering provide that the authorized number of directors may be changed only by resolution of our board of directors.
-Our restated certificate of incorporation and amended and restated bylaws also provide that our directors may be removed only for cause by the affirmative vote of the holders of at least two-thirds of the votes that all our stockholders would be entitled to cast in an annual election of directors, and that any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.
+Our restated certificate of incorporation and amended and restated bylaws also provide that our directors may be removed only for cause by the affirmative vote of the holders of at least two-thirds of the votes that all our stockholders would be entitled to cast in an annual election of directors, and that any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office